 You can implement maintenance scripts in Appium/Selenium with a programming language of your choice, by using pure REST API calls, or by using PerfectoActions.
-Previously, it was also possible to use the Perfecto IDE, but with Flash being end-of-life (EOL) by the end of 2020, it is essential to adapt a different solution.
+Previously, it was also possible to use the Perfecto IDE, but with Flash being deprecated by the end of 2020, it is essential to adapt a different solution.

 We recommend the following configuration settings:

 - At least 8 GB RAM

 Using PerfectoActions for your maintenance script requires that you: